metamuffin/keks-meet/readme.md

 | `screencast_enabled`       | `false`   | Add one screencast track on startup                            |
 | `camera_facing_mode`       | undefined | Prefer user-facing or env-facing camera (`environment`/`user`) |

+## Todo-List

+-   Chat
+-   Optionally enable video streams
+-   Settings menu
+-   Native client
+-   Prevent server from changing message sender
+-   Have a security professional look at the code
+-   Test some options like `camera_facing_mode`
+-   Signing key for each user
+-   Built-in storage for known keys
+-   Prevent a client from sendin differing user names to other clients
+-   Fix chat CSS (impossible™)

 ## Protocol

 The protocol packets are defined in [packets.d.ts](./common/packets.d.ts).
 Here is an (simplified) example of how the protocol is used.